Multiply robust estimation of causal effects under principal ignorability: Extensions

 In randomized experiments, the treatment probability is always correctly specified by including the null model and thus the triple robustness simplifies to the double robustness with respect to the principal score and outcome mean.
 Because the treatment probability does not depend on $X$ under randomization, we can simplify $\widehat{\tau}_{u}$ by replacing the estimated propensity score with the estimated treated proportion.
 However, if $\Momps$ does not hold, then using the estimated propensity score might improve the efficiency of the estimator.
-This has been pointed by \citet{shen2014inverse} for the doubly robust estimator of the average causal effect under randomization .
+This has been pointed out by \citet{shen2014inverse} for the inverse probability weighting estimator of the average causal effect under randomization.

 \citet{ding2017principal} propose model-assisted estimators for the PCEs.
-However, their estimators are not based on the EIFs; their estimator uses only the principal score model, without using the outcome model.
+However, their estimators are not based on the EIFs and use only the principal score model, without using the outcome model.
 As a result, their estimators are neither doubly robust nor semiparametrically efficient.
 Even in randomized experiments, their estimators are suboptimal, and we propose improved estimators.